When can I apply?

 What about COVID-19?

 Covid-19 precautions will apply to the 2022-2023 Fellowship.
-By the time of arrival, AMI requires that Fellows be fully vaccinated for Covid-19 or receive an approved religious exemption in addition to completing regular Covid-19 testing.
+By the time of arrival, AMI requires all Fellows to be vaccinated against Covid-19.

 Farm Fellows will operate as a family unit and may be subject to testing prior to arrival, an initial quarantine on the Allegheny Farm, and limits to extracurricular excursions and visitors.
 Outreach and education components may be reduced if conditions warrant.
 Programming may remain distanced, masked, and outdoors when possible.
 Community Fellows will also follow safe workplace precautions.